 The first epitaph that comes out of the church for the procession is the one of Panagia Spileotissa church at the New Fortress area.
 The same time, the epitaph of Pantokrator’s church in Kampiello, also starts its procession.

-The epitaphs’ processions ritual is completed with the procession of the impressive epitaph of Corfu Cathedral, which comes out of the church on 10.00 pm and returns almost at midnight.
-This is the most glorious procession, as it is accompanied by a philharmonic orchestra and venetian style lights, called “manualia”.
+The epitaphs’ processions ritual is completed with the procession of the impressive epitaph of Corfu Cathedral, which comes out of the church at 10.00 pm and returns almost at midnight.
+This is the most glorious procession, as it is accompanied by a philharmonic orchestra and Venetian style lights, called “manualia”.

 Taking part in the epitaph's processions is an unforgettable experience!